nickabattista/IB2d/README.txt

 	10. Non-invariant Beams
 	11. User-defined deformation laws
-    12. Poroelastic Media (based on Brinkman-like forces) One is able to update those Lagrangian Structure Parameters, e.g., spring constants, resting lengths, etc
+    12. Poroelastic Media (based on Brinkman-like forces)

+One is able to update those Lagrangian Structure Parameters, e.g., spring constants, resting lengths, etc

-There are a number of built in Examples, mostly used for teaching purposes.
+There are a number of built in Examples (~70), mostly used for teaching purposes.

 If you would like us to add a specific muscle model, please contact Nick (nickabattista@gmail.edu)